 Hannah Massenhove, a management consultant, highlighted the importance of having a discussion with all stakeholders and notifying them to ensure they’re all on board.
 “Stakeholder management should be the first step,” she said.
 “People have to see what they stand to gain.”

-“Telematics are the future but we have to make it positive for the drivers,” Mr Mansard added.
-Masternaut have released a brochure explaining the key mechanics of introducing telematics: ‘Managing social relations when introducing telematics to your organisation’
+“Telematics is the future but we have to make it positive for the drivers,” Mr Mansard added.
+Masternaut has released a brochure explaining the key mechanics of introducing telematics: ‘Managing social relations when introducing telematics to your organisation’

-For personal journeys, Masternaut have also developed a 'private mode', allowing drivers to disable the telematics device from recording any data, a step to help improve user acceptance.
+For personal journeys, Masternaut has also developed a 'private mode', allowing drivers to disable the telematics device from recording any data, a step to help improve user acceptance.

 In fact, these fears represent a fairly classic reluctance, with which managers and consultants will be all too familiar: resistance to change.